Santos-Dumont 14-bis: Concluding flights, and the inclusion of ailerons

 Following the airframe damage from the 23 October flights, the 14-bis was repaired, and octagonal ailerons, with a hinging and mounting location similar to Robert Esnault-Pelterie's 1904-era biplane glider design, were added to the middle of each outermost wing cell, with the surfaces pivoting between the outermost forward struts, again like Pelterie's 1904 glider.
 These were operated by cables attached to the shoulders of the pilot's flightsuit, somewhat like the hip-movement wing-warping control of the Wright Flyer.

-On the morning of 12 November 1906 the aviation community of France assembled at the Château de Bagatelle's grounds to witness Santos Dumont's next attempt.
+On the morning of 12 November 1906 the aviation community of France assembled at the Château de Bagatelle's grounds to witness Santos-Dumont's next attempt.
 As Santos-Dumont allowed the 14-bis to run down the field, a car drove alongside, from which Henry Farman dropped a plate each time he observed the wheels of the aircraft leave the ground or touch down again.
 The first attempt achieved a 5-second flight of about 40 m around 40 cm off the ground, and the second two brief flights of 40 and 50 m.
 A hurried landing due to the proximity of some trees after this second attempt damaged the wheel axles, and these were fixed during a lunch break.
 In the afternoon, further flights of 50 meters and then 82 m (achieving about 40 km/h), this one interrupted by the proximity of a polo barrier.
 As the sun set, Santos-Dumont attempted one more flight.
 In order to ensure he would not hit the spectators, who by this time were all over the field, he pulled up while flying over them.
 After 22 seconds, he cut the engine and glided in to land.
 He had flown for 220 meters (over 700 ft), qualifying for the second aviation prize offered for heavier-than-air-aircraft, 1,000 francs for a flight of 100 meters or more.
-This was the last recorded flight of the aircraft.
 The next notable Santos-Dumont flights were made a year later in November 1907, flying his No. 19 Demoiselle.